mrm24/ShengBTE/README.md

 or from one of the many graphical frontends available.

 To compile the code it is enough to run `make` in the `Src` subdirectory of the distribution, but a suitable `arch.make` must be present in that directory.
 An example is provided as `arch.make.example`.
 As a minimum, `$MPIFC` must contain a valid command to compile Fortran 90 code with MPI directives, while the combination of `$LDFLAGS` and `$LIBS` must contain any linker flags required in order to link against an implementation of `LAPACK` and against Atsushi Togo's [spglib](http://spglib.sourceforge.net/).
-ShengBTE uses some Fortran 2003 extensions, most notably its new syntax for array initialization, and a recent Fortran compiler is required that supports them; `gfortran` 4.8.2 and `ifort` 12.0.0 are known to work.
+ShengBTE uses some Fortran 2003 extensions, most notably its new syntax for array initialization, and a recent Fortran compiler is required that supports them; modern versions of both `gfortran` and `ifort` are known to work.
 To compile with OpenMP threading enabled the relevant compiler flag must also be used.

 After compilation succeeds, a `ShengBTE` binary will be created in the root directory of the distribution.
 This executable takes no command-line options and accepts no input from the terminal.
 It can be invoked simply as